Would you like to look around? Arrange a visit and see what University Centre Reaseheath can offer

 - Non-judgemental help – the counsellors are trained to listen and to accept your feelings and thoughts without criticism

-- We’re based in the Wellbeing Hub on the ground floor of Jodrell Hall.
+- We’re based in the Health and Wellbeing Centre on the ground floor of Jodrell Hall.
 This location is fully accessible

 For urgent medical support: in an emergency, always telephone 999.
 Here are some other additional resources for support: